-Before there was a Wollman or Lasker Rink, people have been ice skating in Central Park since the 1860’s.
+Before there was Wollman Rink or Gottesman Rink (formerly Lasker Rink), people have been ice skating in Central Park since the 1860’s.
 Owning ice skates prior to that time was very expensive and were owned primarily by the wealthy.
 Even before Central Park was completed in the 1870’s, the area known as the "skating pond" on the original Greensward Plan (The Lake) was opened to the public.
 Once the “Skating Pond opened in the park, the cost of skates dropped to 25 cents and they then became available for all to rent, so everyone could enjoy the sport.

 More people visited the park in the winter, due to the novelty of ice skating, the first decade the Park opened, than during the summer months.
 There is the famous photo of ice skaters on the lake with the Dakota in the background from that time period that documents the popularity.